-- Ask your faculty advisor how he/she/they prefers his/her/their name and title to be listed (i.e., inclusion of pre- or post-nominal letters, middle initials, etc.). - If you have two advisors, list the second advisor directly under the first, completely right-justified. - If you have three advisors, list the third advisor directly under the second, completely right-justified. - Do not list graduate or doctoral students unless approved by LAUNCH.
+- Must match names on Abstract page. - Ask your faculty advisor(s) how he/she/they prefer his/her/their name and title to be listed (i.e., inclusion of pre- or post-nominal letters, middle initials, etc.). - Be sure to include pre-or post-nominal letters (but not both at the same time). - o E.g., Dr. Michael Johnson OR Michael Johnson, Ph.D. - If you have two advisors, list the second advisor directly under the first, completely right-justified. - If you have three advisors, list the third advisor directly under the second, completely right-justified. - Do not list graduate or doctoral students unless approved by UGR.
 You can acknowledge them in the Contributors subsection on the Acknowledgments page.